-The term 'Federal Reserve Act of 1913' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Federal Reserve Act of 1913' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Federal Reserve Act of 1913 created the Federal Reserve Bank.
 This proved to be the Act of Congress that set up the Federal Reserve System.
 This system became the Central Bank organization for the United States.
 As part of the act, the Federal Reserve acquired the powers to issue the nation’s legal tender currency.
 President Woodrow Wilson actually signed this act, making it law in 1913.